-- supports to people with SLCDs, prior to an event.

-- Provide an agenda ahead of time.

-- participants who have SLCDs.
+- Advertise the availability of communication accessibility accommodations and supports to people with SLCDs, prior to an event. - · Provide an agenda ahead of time. - Provide communication assistants to support people communicating, if requested - Use appropriate strategies to facilitate communication and participation of participants who have SLCDs.